2026 Prospective Parents please use the link box down the righthand side to find out further information.

 The Active 30:30, is another strategy we endeavour to implement at Russell.
 We recognise the importance of all young people striving towards 60 active minutes every single day; with school being responsible for 30 minutes and the other 30 minutes to be achieved outside of school.
 This supports children in their behaviour, mental health and should help tackle obesity nationally.
 To support this we have invested in trim trails on each of the key stage playgrounds and an outdoor gym attached to the Key Stage 2 field to encourage pupils to stay active during their break times.
 This year we have also updated our Key Stage 2 playground markings and intend to do the same for KS1 next year.
 Each year, we also train year 4 Sports Leaders who engage other pupils in physical activity during lunchtimes.
 They, alongside our midday supervisors who reieeved training last year, encourage children to take part in personal fitness challenges during their lunch time break.
 At Russell, we are working hard to fulfil our role in exciting and creative ways such as incorporating moments within lessons whereby the children can be active and additional timetabled activities such as mindfulness yoga.

 We ensure that all children have the opportunity to compete in sporting competitions and events in the local area within their time at Russell.
 We pride ourselves on attending many of the fixtures within the Redborne School Sports Partnerships, usually with multiple teams!
 We have consistently received the KS1 Redborne School Sports Award due to our commitment to sport in the local area.
-We have also received the nationally recognised gold KS2 school games mark for the past 5 academic years and achieved their platinum award in July of 2022.
+We have also received the nationally recognised gold KS2 school games mark for the past 5 academic years and achieved their platinum award in July of 2022 and July 2024.

 We also offer new and memorable opportunities to our children such as Bikeability Level 1 training to all of our year 4 pupils.
 This training gives our pupils the life-long skills of giving their bikes a safety check, riding stably and the basic highway code.
 We believe the transition to middle school is such an important step in our pupils’ lives and empowering them to have the choice to ride their bike to school safely can only ease that transition further.
 We also provide Scoot sessions to all of our KS1 pupils to encourage more children to safely scoot to and from school each day and engage with physical activity.
 For the past four academic years, we have also offered additional swimming lessons beyond the statutory requirement in order to give our pupils the opportunity to further improve this vital life-long skill.
 These opportunities are something that we intend to continue for all of our pupils in the future, to give all children the chance to achieve and excel.